shrayansh95/Tinder-For-Dogs/README.md

 # Tinder-For-Dogs
-This is a Tinder clone made for dogs made using HTML, CSS & Bootstrap 4.
+This is a Tinder clone made for dogs made using HTML, CSS, Bootstrap 4,bit of Javascript and Font Awesome Libary.